DanielSporysz/publications-manager/README.md

 Java client:
 - written in Java 8 with JAVAFX library,
-- Add the certifices to java trusted CNs store (or disable trsuted CA checking in JVM) server certificate is localed in \SSL catalog
+- Add web.crt and pdf.crt certifices to java trusted CNs store (or disable trsuted CA checking in JVM) server certificate is localed in \SSL catalog

 Suggested way of adding the server ceritficate: